Researcher Turns HDD Into Rudimentary Microphone - Slashdot

 It's not yelling, if it's yelling?

-This is pretty old and well-known (Score:2)
+This is pretty old and well-known (Score:3)

 The original finding from 2008 is here: